With a few simple tricks, you can save a bundle at the grocery store. Here’s how to be budget smart when shopping for your everyday basics!

 Though they may not be especially eye-catching, look at the top and bottom shelves for the best bargains.
-Attractive displays, fancy packaging and convenience foods almost always cost more -- and stores often put the most expensive and prettiest packages at eye level.
+Attractive displays, fancy packaging and convenience foods almost always cost more — and

-Store brands (particularly their premium lines) are often similar in quality to name brands -- and, in fact, may be identical.
+Store brands (particularly their premium lines) are often similar in quality to name brands — and, in fact, may be identical.
 Not sure you can trust the generics?
 Most grocery stores have

 For example, that means you might want to buy the 64-oz size at 8 cents per ounce instead of the 32-oz size at 10 cents per ounce.
 But beware: Larger sizes don’t always offer the best deal!

 Use coupons only for purchases that you would be buying anyway or for something new you want to try, and try to redeem coupons at stores that double or triple their face value.